Effective Saturday, October 18, please observe the following changes to campus living to maximize our protection:

-- Two guests will be allowed per living space over the normal occupancy (6-person house or suite: 2 visitors, 8 total people; 4-pearson house, suite or room: 2 visitors, 6 total; 3-person room: 2 visitors, 4 total; 2-person room: 2 visitors, 4 total; single: 2 visitors, 3 total).
+- While visitation between residence halls is currently prohibited, visitation within residence halls is allowed with the following limits and only if masked: Two guests will be allowed per living space over the normal occupancy (6-person house or suite: 2 visitors, 8 total people; 4-person house, suite or room: 2 visitors, 6 total; 3-person room: 2 visitors, 4 total; 2-person room: 2 visitors, 4 total; single: 2 visitors, 3 total).

 - Students are not restricted to campus, but are strongly encouraged to limit their off campus activity as much as possible.
 They are expected to abide by CDC guidelines while off campus.

-- Siena’s Community Living staff are planning new ways to build and develop the community through virtual or small-scale events to allow for socialization while maintaining physical distancing.
+- Siena’s Community Living staff are offering new ways to build and develop the community through virtual or small-scale events to allow for socialization while maintaining physical distancing.

 FREQUENTLY ASKED QUESTIONS